thoughtspot/quickstarts/using-lifecycle-events/README.md

 ## Call changeSearch

 All that is left to do is add some functionality for us to call the changeSearch function.
 For our example, let’s connect it to a button.
-Go ahead and add a button into the &lt;header> tag of App.jsx and save your changes.
+Go ahead and add a button into the &lt;header> tag  and save your changes.

 ```